Sid430/SOS_Net/README.md

 # SOS-Net

-Welcome to the official repository of SOS-Net, a project dedicated to advanced deep learning techniques for segmentation and age estimation.
+Welcome to the official repository of SOS-Net, a project that segments for the spheno-occipital synchondrosis (SOS) of a given head scan and then predicts for the patient age based on the SOS region.
 This repository contains Jupyter notebooks for implementing and demonstrating these models.

 ## Table of Contents